What are the dates of the upcoming festivals? Confirmed dates are July 31 – August 5, 2018 and July 30 – August 4, 2019.

 How can I stay informed about the festival all year round?
 Patrons can sign up to receive festival news alerts by email.
 Sign up here.

 Where are the festival movies shown?
-The festival screens movies in downtown Traverse City at ten venues: State Theatre, Old Town Playhouse, Lars Hockstad Auditorium, City Opera House, Milliken Auditorium, Bijou by the Bay, The Buzz, Dutmers Theater, Movies on a Boat, and the Open Space Outdoor Cinema on the waterfront.
+The festival screens movies in Downtown Traverse City at several venues venues: State Theatre, Old Town Playhouse, Lars Hockstad Auditorium, City Opera House, Milliken Auditorium, Bijou by the Bay, Central High School Auditorium, and the Open Space Outdoor Cinema on the waterfront.

 When will the schedule be announced?
 The schedule for the 2018 festival will be release on June 29.
 Visit our timeline for other important festival dates.